cgi-js/cgi-js/README.md

 # Technical Specifications

-...  * Wiki link to be added
+...  * Wiki links to be added

 ### Type of Interpreters (type_of_interpretor)